ryanabrego/PI-Adapter-OPC-UA-Docs/V1/Configuration/OSIsoft Adapter for OPC UA data selection configuration.md

 1. Using any text editor, create a file that contains an OPC UA data selection in JSON form.
     - For content structure, see [OPC UA data selection example](#opc-ua-data-selection-example).
 2. Update the parameters as needed.
-For a table of all available parameters, see [Parameters for OPC UA data selection](#parameters-for-opc-ua-data-selection).
+For a table of all available parameters, see [OPC UA data selection](#opc-ua-data-selection-parameters).
 2. Save the file as _DataSelection.config.json_.
-3. Use any [Configuration tool](xref:ConfigurationTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<adapterId>/DataSelection/`
+3. Use any of the [Configuration tools](xref:ConfigurationTools) capable of making HTTP requests to execute a POST command with the contents of that file to the following endpoint: `http://localhost:5590/api/v1/configuration/<adapterId>/DataSelection/`

 The following example shows the HTTPS request using curl (run this command from the same directory where the file is located):